ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 |**MS-ASTASK**|User Mailbox |MSASTASK\_User01 |--|
 |**MS-ASWBXML** |--|--|--|

-### Configuring SUT using the setup configuration script <a id="configuring-sut-using-the-setup-configuration-script" ></a>
+### Configuring the SUT using the setup configuration script <a id="configuring-sut-using-the-setup-configuration-script" ></a>

-*The setup configuration script is only used for configuring Exchange Server on the Windows platform.*
+The setup configuration script is only used for configuring Exchange Server on the Windows platform.

-To configure SUT using the setup configuration script, navigate to the **SUT** folder, right-click **ExchangeSUTConfiguration.cmd** and select **Run as administrator**.
+To configure the SUT using the setup configuration script, navigate to the **SUT** folder, right-click **ExchangeSUTConfiguration.cmd** and select **Run as administrator**.

-### Configuring SUT manually <a name="configuring-sut-manually" ></a>
+### Configuring the SUT manually <a name="configuring-sut-manually" ></a>

 If the SUT is a non-Microsoft implementation of Exchange Server, you will not be able to run the setup configuration script.
 The following